jhavenhill/latex-for-linguists/README.md

 At any rate, I hope you'll find these resources useful.

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-nc-sa/4.0/)